The history of

 Alpha

-Android 1.0 is the first commercial version released in September 2008 on the HTC Dream with the following characteristics:
+Android 1.0 is the first commercial version released in September 2008 on the

 Download and updates applications through Android Market